 Latest News -

-All of our Y1 children this year have passed the Y1 phonics check - Well done everyone!
+All of our Y1 children last year passed the Y1 phonics check - Well done everyone!

-83% of our core children (children who have been with us since Reception) have been assessed as working at or above age related expectations at the end of Key Stage 1 in all areas.
+83% of our core children (children who have been with us since Reception) were assessed as working at or above age related expectations at the end of Key Stage 1 in all areas.
 Fabulous work everyone!

 In the Y6 SATs, 80% of children reached the expected standard in Maths, with an average scaled score of 103.
 Great!